Probate Attorney in Orem, Utah

 What are the types of probate?

-- Informal Probate.
+Informal probate is usually the quickest type of probate process because formal court hearings are not necessary for determining the validity of the will or the beneficiaries named in the will.
+In an informal probate, the personal representative of the will can distribute the property and assets of the estate with minimal supervision by the court.
 This applies when there are no issues to be resolved with either creditors or inheritors regarding your estate.
 The personal representative is responsible for sending out formal notices distributing the estate property.

-- Formal Probate.
+Formal probate occurs when the requirements of informal probate are not met and court involvement is needed.
 This type of probate involves a court proceeding, where a judge can settle disputes regarding the amount owed to creditors, distribution of assets to inheritors, and the meaning of a will.
+Because of the hearing and other formalities, formal probate is more expensive and time-consuming than informal probate.
 The probate court oversees the entire process for a supervised probate proceeding, but an unsupervised one only requires the approval of the probate judge for certain actions taken by the executor.

 Do I need a probate attorney?

-While you’re not required by law to have legal counsel for probate, it’s in your best interest to hire a trustworthy probate lawyer who can provide you with legal advice and guidance.
+If you are handling the distribution of an estate of a person who died with or without a will, it is advisable to get legal help throughout the process.
+While you’re not required by law to have legal counsel for probate, it’s in your best interest to hire a trustworthy Orem probate lawyer who can provide you with legal advice and guidance.
 The probate process is complicated, but adding the responsibility of estate administration as executors makes it much more difficult.

-At Wᴀʟᴅʀᴏɴ Lᴀᴡ Gʀᴏᴜᴘ, we have more than 20 years of experience in helping clients protect the things that are most important to them.
+At Waldron Law Group, we have more than 20 years of experience in helping clients protect the things that are most important to them.
 Our experienced probate attorneys can guide you throughout the probate process and provide legal assistance to help you achieve peace of mind.
-Contact us and start securing your family’s future today!
+Contact our estate planning law firm and start securing your family’s future today!